 Choosing a Suitable Bitrate

 As a streamer you want to make your stream as accessible to as many people as you possibly can.
 Currently the global average download speed is somewhere around 5Mbps.
 By streaming at a bitrate greater than 5000kbps, or even 3500kbps, you are greatly limiting the amount of people who can watch your stream.
 Even if you have the capability of streaming at a higher quality, doing so is not necessarily the best option.
 Sites like Youtube Gaming and Beam.pro offer transcoding, or quality options, to partnered and non-partnered streams.
 This means that even if they can’t watch on source, they can decrease the stream quality to a resolution they can.
-However, sites like Twitch and Hitbox only offer transcoding options to partnered channels.
-As a new streamer or an non-partnered channel, choosing to stream at lower bitrate would be a wise choice.
+However, sites like Twitch and Hitbox only offer transcoding options to partnered channels and a limited number of non-partners.
+As a new streamer or a non-partnered channel, choosing to stream at lower bitrate would be a wise choice.

 For new streamers, 720p30 (1280×720 resolution, 30 FPS) is widely regarded as the optimal stream quality, allowing you to produce a high quality product whilst making it as accessible to as many people as possible.
 As you progress through your streaming career and, hopefully, getting partnered, you can consider increasing the stream quality.
 Aside from your upload speed and the download speed of your viewers, you also need to consider the capabilities of your computer.
 Unless you have a dedicated streaming machine or an extremely high end PC, you may run into problems playing and streaming on the same machine.
 Streaming at a higher quality puts more of a strain on your PC, especially the CPU.
 The following are what we recommend for a selection of quality options:

 - 1080p60 – 4500kbps to 6000kbps